MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-storage-transfer.md

     A virtual file system driver for Azure Blob Storage, which allows you to access your existing block blob data in your storage account through the Linux file system.

-Due to the storage services differences between Azure and Azure Stack, there might be some specific requirements for each tool described in the following sections.
+Because of storage services differences between Azure and Azure Stack, there might be some specific requirements for each tool described in the following sections.
 For a comparison between Azure Stack Storage and Azure Storage, see [Azure Stack Storage: Differences and considerations](azure-stack-acs-differences.md).

 ## AzCopy